 Current and Future Job Possibilities

 Working in HVAC has the potential to be lucrative, especially after one gains experience through vocational training in the field.
 Statistics show that entry-level federally contracted HVAC technicians earn a higher median annual wage than their counterparts who are employed by private companies.
 Other top paying industries include wired telecommunications carriers, electric companies that generate, transmit and distribute electricity, auto parts manufacturers and companies specializing in designing computer systems.

-Those who are just starting out in this industry will naturally want to look for a city where employers tend to offer a reasonably high starting salary.
+Those who are just starting out in this industry will naturally want to look for a city where employers tend to offer a reasonably high starting salary1.
 Phoenix, Prescott and Flagstaff are all good options, as these cities offer a median annual wage of over $30,000.
 Lake Havasu, Phoenix and Prescott offer the highest possible wage increase, with some HVAC technicians in these cities earning well over $70,000 a year.

 A person who is interested in working as an HVAC technician will either need to learn the trade via an apprenticeship or study at an HVAC school.
 The latter option is fast becoming a popular course of action as more HVAC techs receive some sort of postsecondary instruction from technical or trade schools.
 Taking HVAC classes is preferred by some as companies are looking for folks who have had some technical training.
 An apprenticeship generally takes three to five years to complete, while HVAC technical courses take anywhere from six months to two years to complete.

 It is also important to note that there are some specific HVAC fields that require specialized training.
 These include refrigeration, solar energy, air powered controls and direct electronics.
 Solar energy courses in particular have much to offer, as technicians who have training in this field are highly desired.